-Each year, thousands of individuals, diplomats and business professionals come to Washington, D.C. for either shortt-erm assignments, as long term residents, or as part of a plan to one day become a U.S. citizen.
-Through the spread of globalization our world has become more interconnected than ever.
-Whether these individuals came here in search of a better life, to advance their careers or to get married or raise a family, increasingly individuals have assets within and outside of the United State.
+Each year, thousands of individuals, diplomats, and business professionals come to Washington, D.C. for either short-term assignments, as long term residents, or as part of a plan to one day become a U.S. citizen and need Estate Planning for Non-U.S. Citizens.
+Through the spread of globalization, our world has become more interconnected than ever.
+Whether these individuals came here in search of a better life, to advance their careers, or to get married or raise a family, increasingly individuals have assets within and outside of the United State.
 When these individuals decide to move here from a foreign county, their legal and financial obligations, especially with respect to estate planning, can become more complex depending on the location of their assets.

-Antonoplos & Associates team of estate planning attorneys work with our non-us citizen clients to design estate plans that reflect our clients, cultural and moral values, while striving to provide certainty over how their estate will be administered and distributed.
-We are dedicated to representing the estate planning interests of non-us citizen client in estate planning and estate administration.
+Antonoplos & Associates team of estate planning attorneys work with our non-us citizen clients to design estate plans that reflect our clients, cultural and moral values while striving to provide certainty over how their estate will be administered and distributed.
+We are dedicated to representing the interests of non-us citizen clients in estate planning and estate administration.

 - Simple Wills & Complex Wills